-It is well known that fMRI data is contaminated with artifacts.
-These stem primarily from low-frequency drifts due to hardware instabilities, aliased cardiac pulsation and respiratory sources, unmodelled neuronal activity and residual motion artifacts not accounted for by rigid body registration methods [40].
+It is well known that fMRI data are contaminated with artifacts.
+These stem primarily from low-frequency drifts due to hardware instabilities, aliased cardiac pulsation and respiratory sources, unmodelled neuronal activity and residual motion artifacts not accounted for by rigid body registration methods [Wolrich et al., 2001].
 This results in the residuals of an fMRI analysis being temporally autocorrelated.

-In previous work we have shown that, after removal of low-frequency drifts using Discrete Cosine Transform (DCT) basis sets, low-order voxelwise autoregressive (AR) models are sufficient for modelling this autocorrelation [32].
-It is important to model these noise processes as parameter estimation becomes less biased [17] and more accurate [32].
+In previous work we have shown that, after removal of low-frequency drifts using Discrete Cosine Transform (DCT) basis sets, low-order voxel-wise autoregressive (AR) models are sufficient for modelling this autocorrelation [Penny et al., 2003].
+It is important to model these noise processes as parameter estimation becomes less biased [Gautama and Van Hulle, 2004] and more accurate [Penny et al., 2003].
 Together, DCT and AR modelling can account for long-memory noise processes.
-Alternative procedures for removing low-frequency drifts include the use of running-line smoothers or polynomial expansions [26].
+Alternative procedures for removing low-frequency drifts include the use of running-line smoothers or polynomial expansions [Marchini and Ripley, 2000].

 In this paper, we adopt the approach taken in previous work.
-For a Pthorder AR model, the likelihood of the data is given by (see equation 10 in [32])
+For a Pth-order AR model, the likelihood of the data is given by (see equation 10 in [Penny et al., 2003])